Electrocution Death Claim Law Firm

 For most people, however, the risk of electrocution is relatively low, though still potentially dangerous.
 However, for others, such as electricians, plant engineers, electronics technicians, high-tension line workers, factory employees and construction workers, exposure to high voltages is not uncommon.

-Industrial Electrocution Accidents on the Job
+Industrial Electrocution Accidents On The Job

 Electricity in the home and workplace has become such a ubiquitous part of daily life that many people fail to give serious thought to the detrimental effects of contact with high voltage.
 More importantly, though most professionals are trained to work safely around electrical devices and power sources, there are instances when even a seasoned worker can end up being fatally injured by electricity due to failure of his or her employer to provide required safety mechanisms or procedures.

 Sadly, when unprotected high voltage is encountered by a factory employee, construction worker or power company lineman, the results can often be fatal.
-If a loved one has been killed while on the job as a result of an electrocution accident, our experienced team of workers’ compensation lawyers can help the victim’s surviving family members recover death benefits due them under New Jersey law.
+If a loved one has been killed while on the job as a result of an electrocution accident, our experienced team of workers’ compensation lawyers can help the victim’s surviving family members recover death benefits under New Jersey law.

 Generally, workers’ compensation insurance (or workers’ comp, as it is often referred) provides for monetary losses when a worker is injured or killed on the job.
 However, because benefits can often fall far short of filling the needs of a family that has lost its primary breadwinner, our experienced electrocution injury lawyers can help survivors determine if a third-party lawsuit on the victim’s behalf is appropriate.